 Here’s the latest on what you need to know about migraine treatments and research:

-Erenumab—which you probably know better by the name Aimovig®—is a new kind of migraine medication that effectively targets the CGRP (calcitonin gene-related peptide receptor).
+Erenumab—which you probably know better by the name Aimovig®—is a new kind of migraine medication that effectively targets the CGRP (calcitonin gene-related peptide) receptor.
+Ajovy® autoinjector (fremanezumab-vfrm) is another one that recently received FDA approval and will be available in 2020.

 Recent research shows that CGRP levels are higher in migraine sufferers during an attack.
 While they don’t know why that’s the case, they do know targeting it seems to help.

-While Aimvoig was first to the market, there are several different anti-CGRP treatments currently in development and starting to make headlines, including galcanezumab (Emgality®) and fremanezumab (Ajovy®).
+While Aimovig® was first to the market, there are several different anti-CGRP treatments currently in development and starting to make headlines, including galcanezumab (Emgality®).

 As you know, migraine medication currently comes in a few forms: tablets, nasal sprays, and injections.
 Zosano Pharma’s currently testing a new delivery method—a migraine patch.
 In a report for KFVS 12, reporter Robbyn DeSpain says: “The system uses tiny needles coated with medication to deliver a migraine drug right into the bloodstream.”

-Your first question’s probably, “sure, sure, but what’s a neuro-modulator?”
-Well, a neuro-modulator is what a neuron releases to send messages across your central nervous system.
+Your first question’s probably, “sure, sure, but what’s a neuromodulation device?”
+Well, a neuromodulation device (also called a “neuro-modulator”) is what a neuron releases to send messages across your central nervous system.
 Some researchers believe that migraines are caused by abnormal neuron behavior.
 So this device would stop that abnormal behavior.

 This device already exists, but in a much more invasive form called occipital nerve stimulation.
 The Mayo Clinic says, “The occipital nerve originates at the base of the neck.
 In occipital nerve stimulation, your doctor implants a small device at the base of the skull with leads connected to a power source (pulse generator) that sends electrical impulses to the occipital nerve.”
 As you can imagine, this is only for people who suffer from chronic migraines and don’t respond to other treatments.